-At 31 Dec 2010 or for the year then ended LBG plc and subsidiary undertakings £000 At 31 Dec 2009 or for the period then ended LBG plc and subsidiary undertakings £000
+At 31 December 2011 LBG plc and subsidiary undertakings £000 At 31 December 2010 LBG plc and subsidiary undertakings £000

 Interest receivable and similar income

-Income from deemed loan to originator 139,099 178,361
+Income from deemed loan to originator 383,298 139,099

-Bank interest receivable 6,616 6,781
+Bank interest receivable 15,763 6,616

-Interest payable and similar charges

-Interest payable to LTSB on term loans 134,450 172,450
+Interest payable and similar charges Interest payable to LTSB on term loans 385,281 134,450

 Operating expenses

-Administration and cash management fees 11,233 12,646
+Administration and cash management fees 13,735 11,233

 Assets

-Cash and cash equivalents 2,945,072 625,701
+Cash and cash equivalents 249,047 2,945,072

-Deemed loan to originator 6,924,344 7,380,142
+Deemed loan to originator 10,717,487 6,924,344

 Liabilities

-Term loans from LTSB 9,868,339 8,004,803
+Term loans from LTSB 10,965,016 9,868,339

-Other payables 1,027 1,004
+Other payables 1,485 1,027

-11 ACCOUNTING PRONOUNCEMENTS EFFECTIVE AFTER 2010
+11. ACCOUNTING PRONOUNCEMENTS EFFECTIVE AFTER 2011

-The following pronouncements will be relevant to the LLP but were not effective at 31 December 2010 and have not been applied in preparing these financial statements.
+The following pronouncements will be relevant to the LLP but were not effective at 31 December 2011 and have not been applied in preparing these financial statements.
 The full impact of these accounting changes is being assessed by the LLP.
 The initial view is that none of these pronouncements are expected to cause any material adjustments to reported numbers in the financial statements.

-Pronouncement Nature of change IASB effective date IFRS 9 Financial Instruments Classification and Measurement 1 Replaces those parts of IAS 39 'Financial Instruments Recognition and Measurement' relating to the classification, measurement and derecognition of financial assets and liabilities.
-It requires financial assets to be classified into two measurement categories, fair value and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instrument.
-The available-for-sale financial asset and held-to-maturity investment categories in the existing IAS 39 will be eliminated.
-The requirements for financial liabilities and derecognition are broadly unchanged from IAS 39 Annual periods beginning on or after 1 January 2013 Improvements to IFRSs (issued May 2010) Sets out minor amendments to IFRS standards as part of annual improvements process Dealt with on a standard by standard basis but not earlier than annual periods beginning on or after 1 July 2010 IAS24 Related Party Disclosures Simplifies the definition of a related party and provides a partial exemption from the disclosure requirements for government related entities Annual periods beginning on or after 1 January 2011
+Pronouncement Nature of change IASB effective date IFRS 9 'Financial Instruments' - classification and measurement Replaces those parts of IAS 39 Financial Instruments Recognition and Measurement relating to the classification, measurement and derecognition of financial assets and liabilities Requires financial assets to be classified into two measurement categories, fair value and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instrument.
+The available-for-sale financial asset and held-to-maturity investment categories in existing IAS 39 will be eliminated.
+The requirements for financial liabilities and derecognition are broadly unchanged from IAS 39 Annual periods beginning on or after 1 January 2015 IFRS 10 Consolidated Financial Statements Supersedes IAS 27 Consolidated and Separate Financial Statements and SIC-12 Consolidation - Special Purpose Entities and establishes principles for the preparation of consolidated financial statements when an entity controls one or more entities Annual periods beginning on or after 1 January 2013 IFRS 12 Disclosure of Interests in Other Entities Requires an entity to disclose information that enables users of financial statements to evaluate the nature of, and risks associated with, its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows Annual periods beginning on or after 1 January 2013